Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

-Accommodation costs vary between regions (for example, Santorini tends to be a bit more expensive) and depending on the season.
-Food is generally reasonably priced, particular if you cook some meals yourself.
-Many of Greece’s best attractions are also reasonably priced or even free.
-While some activities could set you back a fair amount, there’s plenty to do at lower price points too.
+Accommodation costs are generally affordable and food and drinks are reasonably-priced.
+Many of Greece’s best attractions are very affordable or even free and, while some activities could set you back a fair amount, there’s plenty to do at lower price points too.

 A reasonable budget for two for a week in Greece is around €1,257.

 This is based on staying in good, mid-range accommodation and having a few meals out per week, while preparing some yourself.
 It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like adventure sports or private tours.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 You can expect to spend between €40-€100 a night, per couple, on accommodation in Greece.
 This will get you a private room with your own bathroom in a 3-4-star hotel or apartment rental.

 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around €35 per night.
 A bed in a dorm room also averages around €15 per night, per person, although there are definitely cheaper options out there.

 Budget to spend around €447 for two for a week in Greece.
 This assumes you’re cooking some of the time and drinking a small amount of alcohol.